arcus/education_modules/using_redcap_api/using_redcap_api.md

 ### Enabling the API

 In REDCap, the project owner (or people with user rights) have to explicitly give permission to use the REDCap API to project users who need that capability.
-In fact, when you create a new REDCap project, REDCap does not provide you with these permissions by default, even though you’re the project owner!
+In fact, when you create a new REDCap project, REDCap does not provide you with these permissions by default, even though you're the project owner!
 Take a look at your REDCap project and look on the left hand side of the screen to look at the menu of options.
-Chances are, you won’t see anything that says “API”.
-If that’s the case, don’t worry.
-We’re going to walk you through how to give yourself API access.
+Chances are, you won't see anything that says "API".
+If that's the case, don't worry.
+We're going to walk you through how to give yourself API access.

 Open your REDCap database (one that belongs to you or in which you have the ability to change user rights).
 In the left side of the screen, choose "User Rights" from the list of applications.